How to Pick NFL Upsets

 - Remember to check the rosters for injuries.
 An injury to a key player for the favorites can make a massive difference.

-- Check out the weather forecast – bad weather tends to result in sloppy, low scoring games which favors upsets.
+- Check out the weather forecast – bad weather tends to result in sloppy, low scoring games which favor upsets.

 The more detailed your research the better.
 Maybe one team has lost their last few matches, but a closer look at the stats might tell a different story.
 Perhaps in each game they had more possession and made more yards, but lost due to bad luck or individual mistakes and the results are not representative of their ability.